-Some time in 1994 I was sitting in a doctor’s office and picked up a magazine while I waited.
-It was a Saturday morning and my three year-old daughter was home with her father.
-The doctor’s waiting room was as drab as they get in Australia – “hard-wearing” carpet (a euphemism for ugly) and a nondescript wall color practically plastered over with the usual assortment of posters about dangerous freckles, immunization, smoking and the like.
+In the spring of 1994, I was sitting in a doctor’s office surveying the magazines neatly stacked on a table next to me.
+It was a Saturday morning and my three-year-old daughter was home with her father.
+The doctor’s waiting room was as drab as they get in Australia: ‘hard-wearing’ carpet (a euphemism for ugly) and grey walls plastered with the usual assortment of posters about dangerous freckles, immunization, smoking and the like.

-Doctors aren’t the same money-spinners in Australia as they are in the US, so your average suburban GP’s office, and especially one in an older neighborhood in Canberra, the nation’s capitol, would be compact, drab and not the place you would expect a life-changing experience to occur.
+In Australia, doctors are not the same money-spinners they are in the U.S., so your average suburban GP’s office, and especially one in an older neighborhood in Canberra, the nation’s capitol, would be drab, uninspiring, and not where you would expect a life-changing experience to occur.

 At some point, while I was still on the article’s first page, the young man hopped into the doctor’s office.
 I kept reading.
 He would need stitches for sure.
 The receptionist kept typing.
 It occurred to me this would be the perfect gig to write your novel.
 Answer the phone, greet the sick and wounded, then block it all out and keep typing.

 I finished the article and laid the magazine on my lap.
-I wondered what the woman and her little girl were doing right at that minute while I sat in the doctor’s office.
-I had asked Wayne to help our daughter tidy her room and maybe after they could take a walk to the local park for some fresh air.
+I wondered what the woman and her little girl were doing right at that very moment.
+I had asked my husband to help our daughter tidy her room and maybe take a walk to the local park for some fresh air.
 Perhaps this mother was doing something similar with her little one.
 Maybe they were out shopping?

 I went back to the magazine, flicking around the pages but got the odd sense that something was not right — the cosmetic ads seemed strangely off-key.
 Hmm…?
-I flipped the magazine to the front to read the date.
+I flipped back to the front cover to read the date.
 The magazine was from 1980, it was almost 15 years old.

-It was this moment in the doctor’s office that I now know my love of our family’s photos was born, though it would be years before the collection would come into my life.
+Somehow, it was this moment in the doctor’s office that my love of our family’s photos was born, though it would be years before the collection would come into my life.
 But that experience primed me to obsess over each photo and their exact point in time.
 In turn, they have given me hours of wonder and deep connection.

-I do this now and still wonder what that woman and her daughter are doing.
+I will never stop wondering what that woman and her daughter are doing right now.